+Adoption allowance

-- Adoption allowance - duration: for 2 weeks. payment of the adoptio - amount of the daily all employment before tak
+- duration: for 2 weeks.
+A qualifying period of one year applies to payment of the adoption benefit; - amount of the daily allowance: 80 % of the average income from employment before taking adoption leave, max.
+CHF 220/day.

 Care allowance